 4. File your financial aid paperwork

-Complete the 2014-2015 FAFSA if you plan to start classes in fall semester.
+Complete the 2014-2015 FAFSA if you plan to start classes in spring semester, or the 2015-16 FAFSA if you plan to start classes in the fall semester.
 Stritch’s Financial Aid Office will also contact you regarding any other documents that are required.
 You should submit the FAFSA as soon as possible, as some forms of financial aid are awarded on a first-come, first-served basis.

 5. Submit your health history form

 All full-time students are required to submit a confidential health history form before the first day of classes.